NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ::::

-Hardhat Ignition will execute every `Future` in the right order, and display these results
+Hardhat Ignition will execute every `Future` that we defined in the right order, and display the results:

 ```
 Hardhat Ignition 🚀